codedbyMojnu/search-feature-with-pagination/README.md

-# Search Data via API and display results with Dynamic Pagination in React
+# React Search with API & Dynamic Pagination

 A **reusable React component** that lets you search data from any API and display the results in a clean, dynamic pagination UI.